Putin says Trump was 'satisfied' with his election meddling denials

 He said in particular that the Trump administration was taking a more pragmatic stance on the conflict on Syria.
 A ceasefire deal for southern Syria that was announced during the summit was the result of that new approach, Putin said, and represented a "breakthrough."

-(Additional reporting by Vladimir Soldatkin; Writing by Christian Lowe; Editing by Andrew Osborn)
+Additional reporting by Vladimir Soldatkin; Writing by Christian Lowe; Editing by Andrew Osborn